ash-dieback-crowdsource/data/README.md

 ###organism folders

-The organism folder contains all information about just one organism, `h_pseudoalbidus` or `fraxinus_spp` or whatever.
+The organism folder contains all information about just one organism, `h_pseudoalbidus` or `fraxinus_excelsior` or whatever.
 It should look like this:

 	h_pseudoalbidus
 	|____org.info